newjersey/navigator.business.nj.gov/web/roadmaps/tasks/certificate-of-occupancy.md

 2. **Certificate of Occupancy/Approval:** If you've completed site renovations, it's time to obtain a `Certificate of Occupancy or Approval|certificate-occupancy` from your local Building/Construction Department.

 After you complete this task, you will have:
-- Fire prevention
+- A fire prevention permit
-- Certificate of Occupancy or Approval
+- A Certificate of Occupancy or Approval